-Azure AD logs capture all the actions performed against your Active Directory domain.
+Microsoft Entra ID logs (previously Azure Active Directory logs) capture all the actions performed against your Active Directory domain.
 This includes the history of sign-in activity and an audit trail of changes made in Azure AD for a particular tenant.
 This type of log is focused on the Authentication layer of Azure.
 Find out more here.

 Activity logs provide insight into the operations performed on each Azure resource in the subscription from the outside, known as the management plane.
 This can include the creation or deletion of resources or updates to existing services.
 There’s a single activity log for each Azure subscription.
 Find out more here.